JelteF/derive_more/doc/deref.md

 #[deref(forward)]
 struct MyBoxedInt(Box<i32>);

-// You can specify the field you want to derive Deref for
+// You can specify the field you want to derive `Deref` for.
 #[derive(Deref)]
 struct CoolVec {
     cool: bool,